Vittor-Javidan/EarthLog/docs/backlog.md

 # refactoring:

+- Add all major zIndez inside the gloal zIndex file
 - Remove all double `HapticsService.vibrate`.
 And leave this only on `onPressIn` events
 - Add `HapticsService.vibrate` for all buttons missing vibrations
 - Utilize the Home Icon for every screen that is using arrow back to go to HomeScope